Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 **From BioTuring**  option is similar to From File.
 But environment will be uploaded form BioTuring cloud.
 It is requested environmental package from client.

-:three: Select your request environment from Your request Environment.
-If you have nothing and would like to request, You click on **Send us a request** to request BioTuring's DataScience Team  help you prepare your environment.
+:three: Select your request environment from Your Request Environment.
+If you have nothing and would like to request something, you can click on **Send us a request** to request that BioTuring's DataScience Team help you prepare your environment.

 <br><img alt="BioStudio-env" src="./pic/prq.png" class="lazy" width="100%"><br>